chinedufn/swift-bridge/README.md

 `swift-bridge` generates code that helps you call Swift from Rust and vice versa.

+## TODO's

+- Delete bridging header from Xcode
+- Look up how to programatically set the linking settings.
+  Our docs can recommend that as well as show how to manually set them
+- Delete c header code generation

 ## Quick Peek

 - Write instructions on going from 0 to most basic iOS app